elmbridge/curriculum/Getting Started.md

 ### <input type="checkbox"> Step 5

-To call a function in Elm,
+To call a function in Elm, you simply type the name of the function and any parameters you want to pass, separated by spaces.
+No parentheses or commas are necessary.

 Here are some of the functions that are available by default in Elm: `toString`, `max`, `min`, `sqrt`, `round`, `floor`.
 These are defined in the `Basics` module, which is always imported for you.
 You can read more about these and other functions in [its documentation](http://package.elm-lang.org/packages/elm-lang/core/latest/Basics).